 Like many other birds in the family Picidae (woodpeckers), yellow-bellied sapsuckers have stout bills for drilling into trees for insects and spiders—hence their name!

-Yellow-bellied sapsuckers are common throughout eastern North America, including much of Canada and parts of Mexico, and states like New York, Pennsylvania, and Ohio.
+Yellow-bellied sapsuckers are common throughout eastern North America, including much of Canada and parts of Mexico, as well as states like New York, Pennsylvania, and Ohio.

-They can be found on tree trunks when they’re active during the summer, but they tend to prefer wetland habitats when winter gets drier.
+They can be found on tree trunks when they’re active in summer, but they tend to prefer wetland habitats when winter gets drier.

 This list of woodpeckers in Wyoming is standard throughout eastern North America, including much of Canada and parts of Mexico, as well as states like New York, Pennsylvania, and Ohio.

-They can be found on tree trunks when they’re active during the summer, but they tend to prefer wetland habitats when winter gets drier.
+They can be found on tree trunks when they’re active in summer, but they tend to prefer wetland habitats when winter gets drier.

 11. Northern Flicker